 Stress keeps people separated.
 Couples are spending time in front of their computers at home in the evening, finishing off work or personal things that no longer find space during the day, as opposed to spending time with each other.
 Families are divided as fathers work long hours and barely see their children, besides on the weekend.
-In the worst case this can cause loneliness, dissatisfaction in relationship, separation or divorce.
+In the worst case, this can cause loneliness, dissatisfaction in relationship, separation or divorce.

 2. Lost passion

-Being under the influence of stress over a period of time can rob your passion in what you are doing.
-Even the most rewarding job or your devotion in your work can fade away if your body is dealing with the effects of stress.
+Being under the influence of stress over a period of time can rob your passion for what you are doing.
+Even the most rewarding job or your devotion to your work can fade away if your body is dealing with the effects of stress.
 If stress remains unaddressed, lost passion can turn into losing passion for life, wondering what you are doing in this life, in this job, in this relationship etc.

 Your body needs rest and relaxation to be able to perform.
 Another side effect of continuous stress is lethargy on a physical, emotional or mental level.
-On a physical level this can lead to being overly tired even though you might have plenty of sleeping hours as your adrenals are fatigued.
+On a physical level, this can lead to being overly tired even though you might have plenty of sleeping hours as your adrenals are fatigued.
 Emotionally and mentally you might no longer be able to deal with the simple challenges of life, like dealing with traffic or noise.